Tibolte/ElasticDownload/README.md

 ````

 # Participating?
-Make you pull requests on feature or bugfix branches.
+Make your pull requests on feature or bugfix branches.

 License
 -----------